Nucleic acid structure determination: Carbodiimides

-The carbodiimide moiety can also form covalent adducts at exposed nucleobases, which are uracil, and to a smaller extent guanine, upon nucleophilic attack by a deprotonated N. They react primarily with N3 of uracil and N1 of guanine modifying two sites responsible for hydrogen bonding on the bases.
+Carbodiimide moieties can also form covalent adducts at exposed uracil, and to a smaller extent guanine nucleobases, upon nucleophilic attack by a deprotonated nitrogen.
+They react primarily with N3 of uracil and N1 of guanine modifying two sites responsible for hydrogen bonding on the bases.

-1-cyclohexyl-(2-morpholinoethyl)carbodiimide metho-p-toluene sulfonate, also known as CMCT or CMC, is the most commonly used carbodiimide for RNA structure probing.
+1-Cyclohexyl-(2-morpholinoethyl)carbodiimide metho-p-toluene sulfonate, also known as CMCT or CMC, is the most commonly used carbodiimide for RNA structure probing.
 Similar to DMS, it can be detected by reverse transcription followed by gel electrophoresis or high-throughput sequencing.
-As it is reactive towards G and U, it can be used to complement the data from DMS probing experiments, which inform A and C.
+As it is reactive towards G and U, it can be used to complement the data from DMS probing experiments, which gives information about A and C.

-1-ethyl-3-(3-dimethylaminopropyl)carbodiimide, also known as EDC, is a water-soluble carbodiimide that exhibits similar reactivity as CMC, and is also used for the chemical probing of RNA structure.
+1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide, also known as EDC, is a water-soluble carbodiimide that exhibits similar reactivity as CMC, and is also used for the chemical probing of RNA structure.
 EDC is able to permeate into cells and is thus used for direct in-cell probing of RNA in their native environments.